b04zdotcom/rfid-hacking-cloning/README.md

 The `Wiegand Protocol` is one of the most common communication protocols used in access control systems, due to its simplicity and reliability.
 It is a one-way binary communication protocol, where data is transmitted over multiple wires as sequences of 0s and 1s to convey information from RFID card readers to access control panels.

+A more secure alternative to the traditional Wiegand protocol, is OSDP (Open Supervised Device Protocol).
+OSDP is considered safer than Wiegand due to features like encryption preventing eavesdropping, bidirectional communication for advanced security, tamper detection, and modern security measures.
+While newer and more secure protocols are gaining popularity, you will often encounter access control systems that still utilize the Wiegand protocol.

 # PN532 card cloning
 ^ [Back to top](#top)